by ProcureDeskLast Updated : Dec-04-2018

-We just gave two examples, but the point is that no matter what is acceptable and what is not acceptable, having a common standard across the board helps employees to make their day to day purchasing decisions.
+The point is that no matter what is acceptable and what is not acceptable, having a common standard across the board helps employees to make their day-to-day purchasing decisions.

-Just defining the role of purchasing is not to going to help with increasing procurement engagement with stakeholders.
+Just defining the role of purchasing will not help increase procurement engagement with stakeholders.

-However, by setting up a purchasing policy, you are letting employees know about the role of purchasing and how to engage with purchasing for procuring product and services to support their business needs.
+However, by setting up a purchasing policy, you are letting employees know about the role of purchasing and how to engage with purchasing.

-Purchasing policy is not just for your employees but is also provides standard guidelines for your suppliers on how to engage with your company.
+Purchasing policy is not just for your employees but it also provides standard guidelines for your suppliers on how to engage with your company.